mohamed-i-mousa/Turblyze/docs/SETUP.md

 ```

 ### 4. boundaryConditions
-Configures boundary conditions for all fields.
+Sets up boundary conditions for all fields.

 ```cpp
 boundaryConditions